Occurify/Occurify/README.md

 - Does not skip interval-based occurrences, when the clock jumps backward from Summer time.
 - Does not retry non-interval based occurrences, when the clock jumps backward from Summer time.

+> Note: Rather than using **Cronos**, Occurify currently uses **Cronos.Unlimited** to remove the year 2499 limitation and ensure optimal functionality.
+For more information, please check the [README of Cronos.Unlimited](https://github.com/DevJasperNL/Cronos.Unlimited).

 ### [Occurify.Astro](https://www.nuget.org/packages/Occurify.Astro)

 Astronomical instants and periods for Occurify: Track sun states, perform calculations, and manage events.